May 22, 2019

 The big question is: Can blockchain become an industry mainstay and help today’s dietary supplement companies integrate transparency in their supply chain?
 The answer is “yes.”
 But let’s keep in mind that this is still an evolving technology that is yet to reach its end state.

 Companies planning to move forward with their transparency journey need to look at blockchain as an amazing tool that will make global supply chain transparency a reality.
 But blockchain technology is not so much the solution itself as it is an isolated platform.
-Blockchains provide the auditable, immutable data backbone to supply chain systems, which work together to help address transparency challenges.
+Blockchains provide the audit-able, immutable data backbone to supply chain systems, which work together to help address transparency challenges.
 Think of blockchain like a turbo boost in a car.
 You still need a great car, and blockchain will make it better.
-And, like any other significant technological change, basic operational principles of systems, processes, and procedures are critical components to maximizing any organization’s investment in supply chain transparency using blockchain.
+And, like any other significant technological change, basic operational principles of systems, processes, and procedures are critical components to maximising any organisation’s investment in supply chain transparency using blockchain.

-Ultimately, blockchain is not a savior of natural products and dietary supplement problems, but over time, with forward-thinking leaders, it will solve a myriad of operational challenges, eradicate bad players, and build trust with consumers.
+Ultimately, blockchain is not a saviour of natural products and dietary supplement problems, but over time, with forward-thinking leaders, it will solve a myriad of operational challenges, eradicate bad players, and build trust with consumers.

 TJ Gupta is CEO of TagOne (Princeton, NJ).
 TagOne is a supply chain management advisory and technology company that delivers transparency to the natural foods industry through expertise and innovation in supply chain management.
 TagOne’s supply chain management platform is an example of a private blockchain.
 TagOne empowers B2B customers with End-to-End (E2E) track-and-trace processes and capabilities, resulting in increased operational integrity, reduced waste, and leadership visibility.
-Learn more at www.TagOne.com.
+Learn more at TagOne website.

 View Original Article Here: https://www.nutritionaloutlook.com/view/can-blockchain-save-dietary-supplement-industry-transparency